 Jahbe.
 Our AKC Parti Yorkshire Terrier Mommie and her puppies.
 Note the little puppy that is mostly white, stretching upward, in the middle of this photo.
-We kept that puppy, named her Bessie, and she is our Bessie.
+We kept that puppy, named her Bessie, and she is now retired as a therapy doggie.

 Jahbe, a little shaggy-looking but on full alert outside!

 How Parti Yorkies Developed

 The gorgeous dogs known as "Parti Yorkies" are purebred Yorkshire Terriers whose head is the usual gold or tan color, but whose body is mostly white with some black patches.
 Many skeptical Yorkie owners and breeders absolutely refuse to believe that the Parti (abbreviated from "partially" colored) Yorkie is anything other than a "behind the kennel bred" mutt.
 They say: "There is NO white gene in our Purebred Yorkies" or "There is NO record of any Yorkie ever breeding to a white or parti colored dog" or "No show breeder who's been breeding and showing for 30 or 40 years, has ever produced a parti colored Yorkie."
 This article will attempt to educate people on color genetics, recessive genes and how the Parti gene remained hidden in the Yorkshire Terrier breed for years.